 WARNING: It is also important to periodically check on the tightness of lug nuts.
-On aluminum wheels they should he tightened to a torque of 85 ft. pounds.
-Steel wheels should be torque to 95 Ft.
+On aluminum wheels they should be tightened to a torque of 95 ft. pounds.
+Steel wheels should be torque to 95 ft.
 Lbs.
-Care should he taken at all times when handling the wheel because of possible damage to its appearance.
+Care should be taken at all times when handling the wheel because of possible damage to its appearance.